KippAD/easy-outdoor-co/README.md

 </details>

 33. In order to correctly connect to the media files we need to refactor the media and static files directories.
-This will allow Heroku to be server our media and static files from folders in the root directory:
+This will allow Heroku to be served our media and static files from folders in the root directory:

 <details>